Who is liable to pay Capital Gains Tax upon the sale of a property in the UK and how do you determine how much that tax is likely to be?

 Read our article on tax-deductible expenses from rental income for more information.

-The main two reliefs available when selling a residential property are Principal Private Residence (PPR) relief and lettings relief.
+When it comes to capital gains tax on property, there are two main reliefs available.
+These are Principal Private Residence (PPR) relief and lettings relief.

-There are additional reliefs available for certain periods where an individual moves out of their home for certain reasons and then return at a later date.
+There are additional reliefs available for certain periods where an individual moves out of their home for certain reasons and then returns at a later date.

-There are several other tax considerations when dealing with your buy to let properties.
-These include
+Beyond capital gains tax on investment property, there are several other tax considerations you need consider when dealing with buy to let properties.
+These include:

 In order to streamline your rental management, stay on top of operating costs and taxable income as well as track your property's changing valuation it's essential for you to have the necessary tools.